GraphChase: A Platform and Benchmark for Urban Network Security Games: Urban Network Security Games

 \subsection{Information and Strategy}

-In different real-world cases, the pursuer and evader may access various information, i.e., the location information of each player.
-With the aid of tracking devices, such as the StarChase GPS-based system \citep{gaither2017pursuit}, police officers can get the real-time location of the criminal.
-In another case, the police officers may not know the ability of the criminal.
-To avoid the worst case, the police officers usually assume that the criminal can get the real-time location of the police officers.
-Therefore, there are four cases: i) the evader can get the real-time location information of the pursuer while the pursuer cannot get the real-time location information of the evader; ii) the pursuer can get the real-time location information of the evader while the evader cannot get the real-time location information of the pursuer; iii) both the evader and the pursuer can get the real-time location information of the opponent; and iv) both the evader and the pursuer cannot get the real-time location information.
+In different real-world cases, the pursuer and evader may access different information, such as the location information of each player.
+With the aid of tracking devices, such as the StarChase GPS-based system \citep{gaither2017pursuit}, police officers may get the real-time location of the criminal.
+In another case, to avoid the worst case, the police officers usually assume that the criminal can get the real-time location of the police officers since they may not know the criminal's ability.
+Therefore, in our GraphChase platform, we can simulate the following four cases: i) the evader can get the real-time location information of the pursuer while the pursuer cannot get the real-time location information of the evader; ii) the pursuer can get the real-time location information of the evader while the evader cannot get the real-time location information of the pursuer; iii) both the evader and the pursuer can get the real-time location information of the opponent; and iv) both the evader and the pursuer cannot get the real-time location information of the opponent.
+Another important factor to consider is the communication among pursuers.
+Specifically, if communication is not allowed during gameplay, each pursuer must make decisions independently.
+In contrast, if communication is permitted, pursuers can coordinate their actions, and thus may be modeled collectively as a single player in the game.